 The admission fee to enter the tropical spice garden is RM25.
 It has included the guided tour.
 With this amount of money, you can find various activities to spend with other tour or family members.
 You can take a part in the hands-on cooking classes with talented home cooks.

 You will be able to learn a sort of delectable dishes from the scratch.
 Not only enjoying the fun cooking time at the tropical spice garden of Penang, you can also have the foods served at The Pavilion for lunch.

-If you want to taste other foods out of the cooking class, you can visit tree monkey Penang tropical spice garden which offers dining experience in the heart of nature.
-This tropical spice garden cafe is the right place for vegetarians because they have a pork-free menu.
+If you want to taste other foods outside of the cooking class, you can visit the tree monkey Penang at the tropical spice garden, which offers a dining experience in the heart of nature.
+This cafe is the right choice for vegetarians because it has a pork-free menu.

-How to get to tropical spice garden Penang
+How to get to the tropical spice garden Penang

-The location tropical spice garden is at Lot 595 Mukim 2, Teluk Bahang Street, Teluk Bahang, George Town, Pinang Island, Malaysia.
+This garden is located at Lot 595 Mukim 2, Teluk Bahang Street, Teluk Bahang, George Town, Pinang Island, Malaysia.
 To go there from the city, you can take bus 101.
-Just let the driver your destination.
+Just let the driver know your destination.